 What is your reason for doing this and what do you want to help others achieve?

-This will give you clarity and purpose on the road to a powerful personal brand, and also give you the chance to resonate with your audience.
+This will give you clarity and purpose on the road to a powerful personal brand and allow you to resonate with your audience.

-This will help you become known by more people.
+This will help you become known to more people.

 Show up consistently

 It’s psychologically proven that the more we see a face, the more we like that person.
 We associate familiarity with liking.

 So show up regularly, preferably daily, with helpful content for your audience.